Learning Linearity in Audio Consistency Autoencoders via Implicit Regularization: Conclusion

 \section{Conclusion}

 We introduce a simple method to induce an approximately linear latent space in audio autoencoders during training.
-Using implicit conditioning via data augmentation, our approach enforces the properties of a linear map (homogeneity and additivity) without necessitating any modifications to the architecture or loss function.
-Experiments with \acfp{CAE} show that linearization preserves high-quality reconstruction and can be used for source separation via latent arithmetic.
+Using implicit conditioning via data augmentation, our approach enforces homogeneity and additivity (properties of a linear map) without modifying the architecture or objective.
+Experiments with Consistency Autoencoders show that linearization preserves high-quality reconstruction and can be used for source separation via latent arithmetic.

 Our approach enables more interpretable and controllable audio generation.
-Future work could extend this method to improved \ac{CAE} architectures \cite{pasiniMusic2Latent2AudioCompression2025} and downstream tasks like generative source separation \cite{marianiMultisourceDiffusionModels2024}.
+Future work could extend this method to improved \ac{CAE} architectures \cite{pasiniMusic2Latent2AudioCompression2025} and downstream tasks such as generative source separation \cite{marianiMultisourceDiffusionModels2024}.
 Direct, low-level manipulations in compressed space promise new possibilities for audio editing and efficient signal processing.

 \apptocmd{\thebibliography}{ }{}{} { }